-Bokashi composting isn’t actually composting in itself.
+Bokashi composting isn’t actually composting.
 You need to see it as the first stage in a complete composting process.
 You have a constant supply of green kitchen waste coming to you, this is a given.
-When you use the Bokashi method of waste disposal you subject this waste to a fermentation process.
+When you use the Bokashi composting method of waste disposal you subject this waste to a fermentation process.

-The fermentation occurs as a result of adding specially selected yeasts and bacterial pathogens which function in an aerobic environment, that is in an airtight container.
-The Bokashi process doesn’t need oxygen.
+The fermentation occurs as a result of adding specially selected yeasts and bacterial pathogens which function in an anaerobic environment, that’s in an airtight container.
+The Bokashi composting process doesn’t need oxygen.

 As the fermentation occurs a selection of lactic acids are generated which actually preserve the waste.
 You may ask ‘why preserve kitchen waste when we want to break it down into compost?’.

 We are being told that we mustn’t put cooked meat waste in a conventional compost bin because of the risk of disease and this is right.
 When this type of material is thrown into a compost bin we have no control of what happens next.
-In most cases it will rot down quickly and disperse but there is a risk that it won’t and, somehow, emerge to affect the wider environment.
+In most composting cases it will rot down quickly and disperse but there is a risk that it won’t and somehow emerge to affect the wider environment.